 Thu 7 Jun 2018

 This is where Heinz was founded and where the Cheese Steak comes from.
-Green living wouldn’t have been my first thought about Pittsburgh.
+Sustainable living wouldn’t have been my first thought about Pittsburgh.

 But those rivers?
 They’re now home to kayakers and SUPers just outside the city.
 The city is now woven through with bike lanes which not only make getting around the non-grid like city easy but they also extend out right out to Washington DC – 150 miles away.